ToQuyenPhan/react-sidebar/README.md

 # React Sidebar

-> This project was simple react application with a designed side bar.
+> This project was simple React application with a designed side bar.

 ## Table of Contents
 * [General Info](#general-information)